-At present time, everyone has access to mobile phones yet still need to constantly communicate on their way to a meeting.
+At present time, everyone has access to mobile phones and advanced travel applications yet still need to constantly communicate on their way to a meeting.
 Funny how technology has only made things more complicated and I’m going to stop here for it only shows how much I aged since this trip.

 Tokyo Water Bus, Sumida River

 That’s one of the Tokyo water buses in 2004.
 Years later it would be replaced by more sophisticated and more futuristic-looking water crafts.

 Carlo, the college classmate, is the one on the left and the college friend’s then-boyfriend-now-husband, Ody, on the right.
 And the tallest guy in the photo below was their training leader who also acted as our tour guide.

 As it turned out, a ride on the water bus can be a sight-seeing itinerary in itself.
 You’d cruise along the Sumida River where countless modern Japan architecture are banked on the riverside.